Plane collides with boat in Vancouver’s Coal Harbour; at least 2 injured | Globalnews.ca

 Vancouver Fire Rescue Chief Karen Fry said on social media that firefighters and police are on the scene for a “marine incident.”

-Global News has obtained video from a witness, which shows the plane colliding with a boat while trying to take off.

-Another video from the scene shows a small plane partially submerged just off the coastline.
+Another video from the scene shows the small plane partially submerged just off the coastline.

 A Global News camera operator saw at least two people being taken away on stretchers and the plane being towed away by a boat.